Velomotion logo Velomotion small logo

 Practical: A mini tool is included as standard in the head tube.

-Moustache offers customized stickers in various designs for the Game models – for those who find the clean look too boring.
+Moustache offers custom stickers in various designs for the game models – for those who find the clean look too boring.

 On a varied tour over the wet, slippery forest trails around Remiremont, the bike impressed with its versatile character.
 Especially when the trail was neither extremely steep uphill nor extremely steep downhill, a feel-good factor immediately set in.
 The chassis also contributes to this: It was no surprise that the Fox 36 Factory at the front leaves nothing to be desired - but we were surprised that the rear end with the in-house Magic Grip damper can keep up in many areas.